Sowjanya-Balujupati/Coffee-Sales/README.md

 ### Usage

-* The data which we have collected will be used in creating the Pivot tables and charts.
+* The data which we have collected will now be used in creating the Pivot tables and charts.
-*
+* These charts helps us to analyse and visualize the data.

+### Visulaization

+* Pivot chart with graph is created based on the total sales over time by coffee type and adjust the design based on your interest.
+* Created a timeline which calculates the orders based on the months and adjusted the design.
+* Created 3 splicers for Roast type, Size and Loyality card respectively.
+* Other 2 pivot charts are used for Total sales by country and Top 5 customers.
+* Arrange the charts, timeline and splicers in the orderly manner and create a dashboard
+* ```Last and main step is to click report connections for each chart/table/graph in the dashboard so that the data can be visualized by filtering the fields```.